jkua/mediaCatalog/README.md

 2. If a file is present in multiple locations, the database logs multiple entries
 3. Only one copy of a file is stored in the cloud archive, named with the checksum
 4. `exiftool` is used to extract a set of metadata from each file, including the MIME type
 5. The MIME type is used to determine if the file is of a media type (image/video/audio/text*).
 In this way, file extensions are irrelevant
 6. The catalog consists of a small database which logs checksums, local file paths, MIME types, file sizes, capture devices, and cloud locations
 7. In addition, there is a metadata store, where the information extracted by `exiftool` is stored as a set of JSON files
 8. The metadata store is implemented as a hash directory tree utilizing the checksum value, with collision handling.

 ## Installation (MacOS)
 1. `brew install exiftool`
 2. `pip3 install -r requirements.txt`
 3. `pip3 install -e .`

+## Cloud setup
+Currently the tool only supports Google Cloud for file archival.
+Create a bucket to archive your media files.
+You will need put the following information in the catalog's `config.yaml`:
+1. `cloudProject`: Google Cloud project name
+2. `defaultCloudBucket`: Google Cloud bucket for the media archive
+3. `cloudObjectPrefix`: The prefix (psuedo-directory) that will be appended to each cloud object name.
+The default is `file`, but this can be whatever you want

+### Storage classes and Lifecycle policy
+Currently the tool does not manage [storage classes](https://cloud.google.com/storage/docs/storage-classes).
+It is recommended that the [default storage class](https://cloud.google.com/storage/docs/changing-default-storage-class) be *standard* so that any accidental uploads can be removed without running afoul of minimum storage durations.
+If you wish to save on storage costs, it is recommended to add a [lifecycle rule](https://cloud.google.com/storage/docs/lifecycle) to change the storage class of a file to a colder class (nearline, coldline, archive) after a specified time after upload, e.g. 7-30 days, depending on your workflow.
+Be aware that these colder classes have increasing minimum storage durations and retrieval fees.

-### Run tests
+## Run tests
 1. Create `config.yaml` in `tests/` with your *test values* for cloud storage: `cloudProject`, `defaultCloudBucket`, `cloudObjectPrefix`
     1. `defaultCloudBucket` should *NOT* be your production bucket
     2. `cloudObjectPrefix` should *NOT* be your production value (typically `file`)